jasLogic/mipea/README.md

 If you have successfully used mipea on a Raspberry Pi which is not tested yet, please inform me and I can add it to the list.

-#### Warning
-gpio in versions 2.1.0 and below may temporarily disable wifi on some Raspberry Pis until reboot.
-This was because of the `gpio_clear_pud` function which cleared all pullup / -downs on all pins.
-I suspect that the function disabled a pullup / -down necessary for the wifi chip.

 ### Goal of this library
 The library is very useful for **high-speed and lighweight applications**, **efficiency** and **total control** on the **hardware level**.